guoguo12/messenger-shortcuts/README.md

 # Keyboard Shortcuts for Messenger

-This Chrome extension adds keyboard shortcuts to the [Messenger web app](http://messenger.com).
+This Firefox add-on adds keyboard shortcuts to the [Messenger web app](http://messenger.com).

-To install, head over to the [Chrome Web Store](https://chrome.google.com/webstore/detail/keyboard-shortcuts-for-me/elgfaolomlhhmppjdicpgpmglkllebfb?hl=en-US&gl=US).
+To install, head over to the [Firefox Extension Store](https://addons.mozilla.org/en-US/firefox/addon/keyboardshortcutsformessenger/).
-Alternatively, you can clone this repo and load the `src/` directory as an [unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked).
+Alternatively, you can clone this repo and load the `src/` directory as a [temporary add-on](https://developer.mozilla.org/en-US/docs/Tools/about%3Adebugging#Enabling_add-on_debugging).

 We now have an official fork for Firefox!
 Check it out [here](https://github.com/sarangjo/messenger-shortcuts).